shmiko/shmiko.github.io/_posts/2016-07-01-journey-into-javascript-algorithms-stacks.md

     this.value = []; //Initialised as an empty array.
 }

-//not using the array push function yet stackOfBooks.prototype.push = function(book){
+//not using the native array push function yet stackOfBooks.prototype.push = function(book){
     this.top++;
     this.value[this.top] = book;
 }

-//not using the array pop function yet stackOfBooks.prototype.pop = function(){
+//not using the native array pop function yet stackOfBooks.prototype.pop = function(){
     if (this.top < 0){
         return null;